demisto/content/Packs/Smokescreen_IllusionBLACK/Integrations/Smokescreen_IllusionBLACK/README.md

 ### illusionblack-is-host-decoy
 ***
-Check if a host or IP Address is a network decoy
+Checks if a host or IP address is a network decoy.

 ##### Base Command